Albert Henry Baskerville: The Tour

-Baskerville wrote to the Northern Union and asked if they would host a touring party of New Zealand rugby players.
-The Northern Union were excited by this proposal and quickly agreed.
-After this Baskerville began to work on organising the tour full-time, leaving his job at the Postal Department and severing his connection with the Oriental Football Club.
-The Wellington Rugby Union moved quickly to attempt to stop him from attending their grounds and he received a life ban from the New Zealand Rugby Union.
+Baskerville wrote to the Northern Union and asked if it would host a touring party of New Zealand rugby players.
+The Northern Union was excited by this proposal and quickly agreed.
+Baskerville began to work full-time on organising the tour, leaving his job at the Postal Department and severing his connection with the Oriental Football Club.
+The Wellington Rugby Union moved quickly to attempt to stop him from attending its grounds and he received a life ban from the New Zealand Rugby Union.
 Despite this he managed to put together an impressive touring party that included eight All Blacks, including four from the 1905 tour of Great Britain.
 The team was dubbed the All Golds by the Sydney press, a derogatory play on the New Zealand rugby union team's nickname the All Blacks.

-The tour was a great success both financially, each player earned roughly £300, and on the field, where the touring side won consecutive Test series against Great Britain and Australia.
-For most of the tour Baskerville was busy with the administration work and it was not until the final game of the British leg, against St Helens R.F.C., that Baskerville played, scoring a try.
-On arriving in Australia he then played in the first ever trans-Tasman test which was the debut match of the Australia national rugby league team, again scoring a try.
-That was to be the only time that Baskerville would represent New Zealand in a Test match.
-Baskerville contracted pneumonia on the ship taking the touring party from Sydney to Brisbane and, after several days in hospital, died aged 25 in Brisbane, Australia on 20 May 1908.
-His body was taken by manager Harry Palmer and a group of players from each province back to Wellington.
-The rest of the touring party stayed in Australia to complete their remaining fixtures.
-Like five other members of the touring party Baskerville is buried at Karori Cemetery.
+The tour was a great success both financially (each player earned roughly £300) and on the field, where the touring side won consecutive Test series against Great Britain and Australia.
+For most of the tour, Baskerville was busy with the administration work and it was not until the final game of the British leg, against St Helens R.F.C., that he played, scoring a try.
+On arriving in Australia he then played in the first ever trans-Tasman test which was the first match by the Australia national rugby league team, again scoring a try.
+That was to be the only time that Baskerville represented New Zealand in a Test match.
+Baskerville contracted pneumonia on the ship taking the touring party from Sydney to Brisbane and, after several days in hospital, died aged 25 in Brisbane on 20 May 1908.
+His body was taken by the manager, Harry Palmer, and a group of players from each province back to Wellington.
+The rest of the touring party stayed in Australia to complete the remaining fixtures.
+Like five other members of the touring party, Baskerville is buried at Karori Cemetery.